motherscenter-cu/motherscenter-cu.github.io/activities.md

 ## Community Engagement

 Mother's Center prides itself not only on being a great support for moms, but also on helping out ALL members of the local community.
-Past Mothers'Center service projects include making blessing bags (toiletries & snacks) to hand out to homeless individuals, a children's book drive, and a diaper drive.
+Past Mothers' Center service projects include making blessing bags (toiletries & snacks) to hand out to homeless individuals, a children's book drive, and a diaper drive.